Information for Windows users

 Public/private key authentication

 If you can use Kerberos/GSSAPI authentication (as configured above), then there is usually no need to configure ssh public keys.
 Your login will work fine without.

 Kerberos authentication will not work in two situations:

 - You use a Windows computer where you have not logged into the AD.CL.CAM.AC.UK Kerberos domain, for example a private computer not managed by the Lab.

 - You are setting up TortoiseSVN with PuTTY to access a Subversion repository for editing the Lab’s website.

 In both cases, you will have to generate an SSH public/private key pair, which PuTTY can then use to authenticate your identity during login.
 The generated private key must be made available to PuTTY, usually via starting the Pageant tool.
-The generated corresponding publick key must be appended in you Linux home directory to the file “.ssh/authorized_keys”.
+The generated corresponding public key must be appended in your Linux home directory to the file “.ssh/authorized_keys”.

 The following description explains two options for duing this in more detail.